Receivable Factoring | Factoring Accounts Receivables | 7 Park Avenue Financial

 What is non-recourse factoring?

 Non-recourse factoring allows businesses to sell their invoices without the obligation to buy them back if the client fails to pay.
 The factoring company takes responsibility for bad debt and collection risk.
-Many factoring companies also can offer credit insurance for companies with commercial or government clients domestically and internationally.
+Many factoring companies can also offer credit insurance for companies with commercial or government clients domestically and internationally.

 How quickly can I receive funds through receivable factoring?